abhuday-sudhir/CoursePlatform/README.md

 5. **DTO Pattern**: Separation of API contracts from entities
 6. **Global Exception Handling**: Consistent error responses
 7. **CommandLineRunner for Seeding**: Automatic data initialization

-## 🚧 Future Enhancements

-Potential improvements:
-- User roles and permissions (admin, instructor, student)
-- Course ratings and reviews
-- Discussion forums or comments
-- Email notifications
-- Course recommendations
-- Analytics and reporting
-- File uploads for course materials
-- Video content integration

-## 📄 License

-This project is part of a course platform system.

-## 👥 Contributing

-This is a project implementation.
-For questions or issues, please refer to the project documentation.

----

-**Built with Spring Boot 3.2.5 and Java 17**